 This page describes system-related errors you might experience when you use Backup for GKE, things to consider when you back up resources, and steps for troubleshooting the issue.

-Error 100020102: Strict permissive mode - Failed to backup CRD - Unsupported v1beta1
+Error 100020102: Strict permissive mode - Failed to backup CRD - Unsupported v1beta1 API version

-occurs when an attempt to back up a CustomResourceDefinition
+Error 100020102 occurs when an attempt to back up a CustomResourceDefinition

-that was originally applied as a apiextensions.k8s.io/v1beta1
+that was originally applied as a apiextensions.k8s.io/v1beta1 version fails because it

-lacks the structural schema that's required in the apiextensions.k8s.io/v1
+lacks the structural schema that's required in the apiextensions.k8s.io/v1 API

 version.
 This error results in the following error message:

-Strict permissive mode - Failed to backup CRD - Unsupported v1beta1 API Version
+Strict permissive mode - Failed to backup CRD - Unsupported v1beta1 API Version.

-This error occurs because the apiextensions.k8s.io/v1
+This error occurs because the apiextensions.k8s.io/v1 API version was removed in

 Google Kubernetes Engine version 1.22.
 For more information about the API removal for